 ‘Ok… then how did he get here if you can’t return?’

 My sister pursed her lips.
 ‘It was my fault.’

 ‘Yeah.
 You remember when we went to the lake and I got caught out in that storm when I was kayaking?’

 ‘I remember.
 You were almost hit by lightning.’
 My memories of my sister’s close call were burned into my mind.
-The crack of thunder, her empty yellow kayak cresting high over a wave, the relief when she’d washed ashore, spluttering and spitting the dark lake water onto the pebbles of the beach.
+The crack of thunder, her empty yellow kayak cresting high over a wave, the relief when I’d found her, spluttering and spitting the dark lake water onto the pebbles of the beach.

 ‘I never told anyone, but when the lightning bolt hit, everything froze, the water droplets, my hair, the rain and the wind.
-I was in a bubble, the world shimmering and flexing around me, tendrils of lighting snaking left and right.
-And that’s when he found me.
-He told me he had heard me calling for help, crying out for him.
-I don’t remember that part though, I only remember drowning.
-He saved me and took me to shore, where you were waiting.’
+I slipped beneath the surface and that’s when he found me.
+I don’t really remember much though, I only really remember the drowning bit really.
+But… I do know that he saved me and took me to shore, where you found me.’